pag0dy/fragments_experiment/README.md

 - **Auto-Focus**: Automatically centers and zooms on the loaded model.
 - **Performance**: Optimized for handling BIM models using fragment technology.
 - **Debugging**: On-screen logger to track loading status and errors.
+- **Selection & Properties**: Click on elements to highlight them and view their properties.

 ## Technologies Used